littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 },
 {% endhighlight %}

-### Two way to display a table
+### Two ways of displaying a table

 In `server.r`, to put a table into the output() list in order to display it on the user interface later, you can either use the `renderTable()` (not pretty) or the `renderDataTable()` (much more beautiful).
 With the second function, you can customize the table with options.
-For example, if you want to show your entire table in one page and desactivate the search option:
+For example, if you want to show your entire table in one page and deactivate the search option:

 {% highlight r %}
 example <- renderDataTable({